 My immediate thought was that it was "morning sickness," a symptom of pregnancy.
 This seems impossible because I haven't been missing my period.
 If I did conceive, it could have happened only during last week.
 Wouldn't it be too early to tell?
-Also, are there pregnancy tests available at the Health Services in John Jay?
+Also, are there pregnancy tests available at Health Services?
 If so, for what charge?
 Is it confidential?
 Do you recommend the store-bought home tests?
 When would those become effective (i.e., how many days/weeks after conception would the testing be accurate?)

 Thanks a lot,